The beekeepers of Sine Saloum: How all-women team tends to Senegal mangrove

 Ecologist Diallo calls this model “a powerful lever for the whole community” as women in Senegal are generally responsible for education.

-But it’s not entirely a smooth ride: Mboga Yaye still faces the challenge of inflation; higher costs of running the business as well as increased needs of its members due to cost-of-living rises.
+But it is not entirely a smooth ride: Mboga Yaye still faces the challenge of inflation; higher costs of running the business as well as increased needs of its members due to a rising cost of living.

 Despite this, the cooperative is being held up as an example for other communities to follow.
 Nebeday has supported Sonko and the cooperative to travel around the country and lead workshops on their creative approach to mangrove management.

-This peer-to-peer learning model is yielding results because communities trust and respect the experience of Sonko and Mboga Yaye, rather than a specialist trainer who doesn’t know their reality, explains Nebeday coordinator in Joal Fadiouth, Elizabeth Tambedou.
+This peer-to-peer learning model is yielding results because communities trust and respect the experience of Sonko and Mboga Yaye, rather than a specialist trainer who does not know their reality, explains Nebeday coordinator in Joal-Fadiouth, Elizabeth Tambedou.

 “With the women from Mboga Yaye, within two minutes they understand,” says Tambedou.